My thanks to Bill Watson for providing much of the information on this page and for the pictures of his team raising one of the engines.

 On 28th August 1998, Royal Navy divers recovered one of the Rolls Royce Vulture II engines of the Blackburn B20 prototype from the sea.
 The wreck itself is a war grave but a fishing trawler's nets had become entangled in the engine, and dragged it into shallower water.
 Because of the rarity of the engine it was decided to raise it.
 The propeller was separated from the engine and each part was floated to the surface by airbags from where they were hoisted onto HMS Damant.
 The following pictures were sent to me by Bill Watson who took part in the recovery.

 Joe McGrath informed me the engine was displayed for a time at the Rolls Royce Museum at Hillington in Glasgow until the museum closed.
 In Sept 2007 I received an email from Jim Richardson to say that the engine is now on display at the Dumfries and Galloway Aviation Museum near Dumfries.
-I visited it myself in 2012, Only part of one crankshaft with a few pistons attached are present, liberally painted in black and silver.
+I visited it myself in 2012, All the aluminium parts have disintegrated leaving only part of the steel crankshaft with a few steel piston liners attached.
+They are liberally painted in black and silver to prevent further corrosion.
 The item is displayed in a lean-to on one side of the site.

 ¹ The top speed achieved in this run is given as 285mph in Derek N James' article and 345 mph in Peter Harding's article (see sources listed below).
 There are a few other differences in detail between the two articles and it should be noted that James' article is based on the account of one of the survivors (Fred Weeks) while Harding's article is based on the other survivor's story (Ivan Waller).
 Any historian researching the B20 is strongly recommended to read both accounts.
 Of particular note is the distinct impression, in James' article, that it was misguided to attempt a high-speed run so early in the B-20 flight-test program.